wincent/masochist/content/wiki/Typing special symbols on a Linux keyboard.md

 title: Typing special symbols on a Linux keyboard
 ---

 At least in the Colemak layout, the following are compatible with all the hacks I've got in place to make the Linux keyboard behave at least somewhat similarly to how the Mac does.
+Additionally, as of [9c241271b715a939](https://github.com/wincent/wincent/commit/9c241271b715a939a445eb02828baa6f8036f4d3), I have some macOS-style dead-key bindings in place, noted in the appendix.

 # Dead letters